assaflavie/haskell-lang/static/tutorial/package-transformers.md

 The [transformers](https://www.stackage.org/package/transformers) package provides useful control flow extensions for monad stacks.

-Even without understand how Monad transformers work, the following should demonstrate their practicality.
+Even without understanding how Monad transformers work, the following should demonstrate their practicality.

 Let's first describe the most simple and useful of the transforemers